dhirenshumsher/greenbird-configuration/README.md

 Projects using this library will benefit from:
 - Automatic loading of Spring context definitions.
 - Automatic loading of configuration properties.
-- Visibility of loaded components and configuration properties through logging and JMX.
 - Environments separated using regular Spring profiles.
 - Automatic overloading of configuration properties for the active profile(s).
 - Profile-specific properties can either be defined in separate files or side-by-side in a single file.
 - Configuration values can be referenced in other properties through property expansion.
 - Cross pollination of Spring property placeholder values and `Environment` properties.
+- Visibility of loaded components and configuration properties through logging and JMX.
+- Automatic loading of configuration and Spring definitions for all dependencies that are using greenbird-configuration.

 Part of the [greenbird] Open Source Java [projects].